RobertJN64/NLG_Research/README.md

 `The 2018 FIFA World Cup was one of the most exciting and unpredictable tournaments in recent memory.
 After weeks of thrilling matches and nail-biting finishes, France emerged victorious as the 2018 FIFA World Cup Champions.
 Led by their star-studded roster of players, France displayed poise and skill throughout the tournament and was able to outlast the competition to secure their second World Cup title.
 Through a combination of strong team play, outstanding individual performances, and a bit of luck, France was able to overcome the odds and triumph in Russia and become the 2018 FIFA World Cup Champions.
 `

+`France captured its second World Cup title after defeating Croatia.
+It is the fourth title for the French team, after victories in 1998 and 2002.
+The match ended 1-1 in regular time.
+The match remained at 1-1 in the Extra Time through the first five minutes.
+Then, after the halftime break, France took the lead for the first time.
+`

 `In summer 2018, a 12-boy soccer team (the Wild Boars) and their coach were celebrating a teammate's birthday when they made a routine trip into the Tham Luang cave in the Chiang Rai province of Thailand.
 Shortly after they entered, however, heavy rains that showered the region for the past few days flooded the cave and trapped them all inside.
 After a week without contact, British divers found the group in early July.
 An international crew of rescuers resolved to rescue the boys before the next monsoon just days away.
 During those few days, the world watched as all 13 were pulled to safety from the cave and immediately rushed to the hospital.
 `